mpt-c-data/mpt-c/README.md

 2. Multiple random intialization of the trainig.

-The Neural Networks on this dataset were trained with 100's of different random initizlization and combination of learning rate to achieve the desired result.
+The Neural Networks on this dataset were trained with 100's of different random initialization and combination of learning rate to achieve the desired result.